pfeilbr/brianpfeil.com/content/notes/aws-services/index.md

 ### CloudWatch Metrics

 * A metric represents a time-ordered set of data points that are published to CloudWatch

+#### Resources

+* [Building an Amazon CloudWatch Dashboard Outside of the AWS Management Console](https://aws.amazon.com/blogs/devops/building-an-amazon-cloudwatch-dashboard-outside-of-the-aws-management-console/) - display CloudWatch dashboard outside of AWS Console.
+You specify the dashboard in JSON and it returns a binary image

 ### CloudWatch Alarms